wptrainingteam/finding-a-topic-for-a-wordpress-talk/README.md

 ### Big BrainDump

 _Split the room into groups of 4-5 people._ Now we are going to do exercises and you can ask for help in your groups.
 Please pull out your workbooks.
 The next few exercises will be found there.
 First we are going to help you answer the question, "I don't know what to talk about" or "I don't know enough about anything to give a talk."
 We are going to do a brainstorming exercise.
 Brainstorm as many topic ideas as you can in 15 minutes.
 We're not looking for "perfect" or even "good" ideas.
 The idea is just to get them out, good, bad, or ugly.
 See if you can get 30 or 40 ideas.
 Seriously, anything that comes to mind.
 You can write, draw, do mind-maps, list, any format you like.
 While you're summoning the idea gods or getting writers' block, or anywhere in between, we'll be prompting you with questions to generate more topics.
-Remember, it's always great to talk about what excites YOU - not what you think you should talk about.
+Remember, it's always great to talk about what excites YOU - not what you think you should talk about. _(These prompts are only suggestions that you can adapt according to the group's traits and needs.)_

 *   What got you into WordPress?
 *   What keeps you in it?